Academic Regulations and Graduation Requirements: Common Advising Questions

 When does major declaration take place?

-Students normally declare a major during the fourth semester.
-Students majoring in the College of Letters and the College of Social Studies are admitted into these programs during the spring of the first year.
+Students declare a major during the fourth semester.
+Students majoring in the College of East Asian Studies, College of Letters and the College of Social Studies are admitted into these programs during the spring of the first year.
 Students who have not declared a major by the beginning of their fifth semester risk disenrollment from the University.
-Students whose fourth semester is the fall must declare in early October.
+Students whose fourth semester is the fall semester must declare in early October.

 Can more than one major be declared?